Welcome

 September 30, 1967

-So disregarding the recordings by reggae artists with the same, the first true Jolly Boys recording was the 1972 single that consisted of two originals:
+The first true Jolly Boys recording was the 1972 single that consisted of two original songs, produced by Allan Swymmer:

 "Take Me Back To Jamaica" (Allan Swimmer, lead vocals), backed with